![]() |

 1) Use.
 A qualified products list may be developed by the Procurement Officer when testing or examination of the supplies prior to issuance of the solicitation is desirable or necessary in order to best satisfy OAG requirements.

 2) Solicitation.
-When developing a qualified products list, a representative group of potential suppliers shall be solicited in writing to submit products for testing and examination to determine acceptability for inclusion in a qualified products list.
-Any potential supplier, even though not solicited, may offer its products for consideration during the time allowed for testing and examination.
+When developing a qualified products list, a notice shall be posted to the Auditor General Bulletin soliciting potential suppliers to submit products for testing and examination to determine acceptability for inclusion in a qualified products list.

 3) Testing and Confidential Data.
 Inclusion on a qualified products list shall be based on results of tests or examinations conducted in accordance with established requirements.
 Except as otherwise provided by law, trade secrets, test data, and similar information provided by the supplier will be kept confidential when requested in writing by the supplier.

-f) Proven Products The supply or service may be rejected if it has not been offered to other governmental or commercial accounts for at least one year.
-Specifications may require that the supply or services must have been used in business or industry for a specified period of time to be considered.
+The supply or service may be rejected if it has not been offered to other governmental or commercial accounts for at least one year prior to the notice date of a solicitation.
+Specifications may require that the supply or services must have been used in governmental or commercial venues for a specified period of time to be considered.

-g) Product Demonstration Any vendor may request time and space to demonstrate a product or service.
-Agreement to allow such demonstration will be solely at the OAG's discretion and will not entitle the vendor to a contract nor shall payment for the demonstration be allowed unless a written contract had been executed prior to the demonstration.
+Any vendor may request time and space to demonstrate a product or service.
+Agreement to allow these demonstration will be solely at the OAG's discretion and will not entitle the vendor to a contract nor shall payment for the demonstration be allowed unless a written contract had been executed prior to the demonstration.

 i) Prohibited Bidders and Contractors

-2) This subsection (i) does not prohibit a person or business from submitting a bid or proposal or entering into a contract if the person or business:
+2) This subsection (i) does not prohibit a person or business from submitting a bid or offer or entering into a contract if the person or business:

-A) initiates a communication to provide general information about products, services, or industry best practices and, if applicable, that communication is documented; or
+A) initiates a communication with an employee to provide general information about products, services, or industry best practices;

-B) responds to a communication initiated by an employee of the OAG for the purposes of providing information to evaluate new products, trends, services or technologies.
-[30 ILCS 500/50-10.5 (e)]
+B) responds to a communication initiated by an employee of the OAG for the purposes of providing information to evaluate new products, trends, services or technologies;